dreyes411/forvalerie/README.md

 <div id="letter">
 <h2>My Love,</h2>
 <p>
 Happy National Girlfriend’s Day, my love.
 Even though we are very far apart right now, I just wanted to let you know how much you mean to me.
 I believe there shouldn’t be a day to celebrate girlfriends.
-To me, every day should be used to celebrate how much I love you and how much you love me.
-One day simply isn’t enough to show this.
+To me everyday should be used to celebrate how much I love you and you love me.
+One day isn’t enough to show this.
 </p>

 <p>

 I remember when we first started talking.
-I was pretty nervous being with you at first.
-Not because I was embarrassed, but because I cared so much about what you thought of me.
+I was pretty nervous being with you first.
+Not because I was embarrassed, but because of how you thought about me.
 I didn’t know if I was being annoying or if you liked me at that moment.
-But now I realize just how much you loved me, and I am so thankful for it.
+But now I realize how much you loved me and I am very thankful for it.
 </p>

 <p>
 I remember the first time I went over to your house and we went to the float parade.
-I looked a little lost—not because I didn’t want to be there, but because I didn’t know how to act.
-I wanted to make a good impression on your grandparents and your sister, but I wasn't sure how.
-Eventually I became more confident and started talking more.
-If I could go back in time, I would spend even more of those moments close to you, hugging you a little tighter.
+I looked lost there, not because I didn’t want to be there, but because I didn’t know how to act.
+I wanted to be a good impression to your grandparents and sister, but I didn’t know how.
+Then I started getting more confident and a little more talkative.
+If I could go back in time, I would be more close to you and hugging you more.
 </p>

 <p>
-There are so many things I love about you that it's impossible to list them all because I honestly love everything about you.
+Going on, I just wanted to share with you the things I like about you the most.
+This is impossible because I love everything about you.
 Your gorgeous smile.
 The fun times we've had together.
 Every invitation to your house.